rGovers/IcarianEditor/README.md

 ## Windows Support

-Currently mileage may very for editor support on Windows and core functionality may be broken focus has been on working 1st Windows later
+Currently mileage may very for editor support on Windows and core functionality may be broken.
+Focus has been on working 1st and Windows later.

 ## Building